gary-dalton/RaspberryPi-projects/core_pi.md

 ## <a name="2"></a>Connect to the Pi

 Since your pi already acts as a wifi access point, connect to its SSID.
 Now use SSH to connect to it using either _hostname.local_ or its IP address.
+If you used the settings given in [RPi WiFi Access Point Guide](rpi_wifi_ap.html), the IP address is _192.168.42.1_.

 ## <a name="3"></a>Connect the Pi to your WiFi Internet